-That's less than a month before the start of the meeting; so you can present really current research if desired.
+That's only a few weeks before the start of the meeting; so you can present really current research if desired.

 Abstracts are being accepted from CU-Boulder graduate and undergraduate students as well as CU-Boulder faculty and Boulder-area hydroscience researchers (ie USGS, NOAA, and NCAR).
 The Symposium is open to all aspects of hydrologic sciences; interdisciplinary entries are particularly encouraged (e.g. hydrogeology, hydroecology, aquatic biology, biogeochemistry, environmental and water resource engineering, etc.).

 The focus is on poster presentations but there are also a limited number of slots for talks.
 If we get too many talk submissions we will ask some people to switch to a poster.

 The following departments have preference for the limited talk slots: Civil, Environmental, and Architectural Engineering; Geography; Geology; Environmental Sciences; Ecology and Evolutionary Biology.

 Submitting a poster or talk that you have already presented at another conference is fine, as long as it does not violate any agreement you made with the other conference.
 Making a presentation of a collaborative study for which you are not first author is fine too, as long as you made a substantial contribution and are familiar with all aspects of the study.

 Write your abstract in any word processor.
 You will be cutting and pasting the abstract and other information, like author names, into several web forms.
 Because you will be pasting into these forms, do not bother using your word processor to make your abstract look like our example abstract as it will be re-formatted automatically anyway.